 \subsection{The northern Nigeria HIV cohort}

-We apply our method to investigate the effect of three different treatments on chronic kidney disease in an adult HIV cohort of 2455 participants in northern Nigeria.
-This application is motivated by the rising incidence of HIV-associated kidney disease, despite the improved survival rates among people with HIV because of the increased use of antiretroviral therapy (ART) \citep{wudil2021apolipoprotein}.
+We apply our method to study the effect of three different treatments (and their interactions) on chronic kidney disease in an HIV cohort of 2455 participants in northern Nigeria.
+This application is motivated by the rising incidence of HIV-associated kidney disease \citep{wudil2021apolipoprotein}.
 Since people with HIV are typically on multiple treatments, studying the side effects of these treatments on kidney function can improve our understanding of HIV-associated kidney disease.

-The goal is to estimate the effects of three treatments for HIV and other health conditions, along with their interactions, on kidney function.
-Kidney function is assessed using the estimated glomerular filtration rate (eGFR), a measure of the severity of chronic kidney disease The study measured a total of 19 demographic and clinical variables, which may exhibit complex relationships with treatment assignment and kidney function.
-This application demonstrates how our method addresses challenges arising from multiple treatments, complex confounding structures, and model misspecification.
+In this study, kidney function is assessed using the estimated glomerular filtration rate (eGFR), a measure of the severity of chronic kidney disease.
+Besides the three treatments, the study included a total of 15 demographic and clinical variables, which may exhibit complex relationships with treatment assignment and kidney function.
+This application demonstrates how our method addresses challenges arising from multiple treatments and complex confounding structures.